-3. How we can work differently
+3. How we Can Work Differently

-The current strategy commits the health and wellbeing board to the following key shifts to make sustainable improvements in health and wellbeing:
+We need to make sustainable improvements in health and wellbeing by:

-- Move resources towards interventions that prevent ill-health and promote wellbeing, reduce demand for hospital and residential services and prolong the quality of life; - Build and utilise the assets, skills and resources of our citizens and communities; - Promote and support greater individual self-care and responsibility for health; making better use of information technology and advice; - Commit to delivering accessible services within communities; improving the experience of moving between primary, hospital and social care; - Make joint working the default option pool budgets and resources to focus on our priorities; evidence-based joint commissioning; shared responsibility for service delivery; - Work to narrow the gap in health and wellbeing and its determinants.
+- Moving resources towards interventions that prevent ill-health and promote wellbeing, reduce demand for hospital and residential services and prolong the quality of life; - Building and utilising the assets, skills and resources of our citizens and communities; - Promoting and supporting greater individual self-care and responsibility for health; making better use of information technology and advice; - Delivering accessible services within communities; improving the experience of moving between primary, hospital and social care; - Making joint working the default option through pooling of budgets and resources to focus on our priorities; evidence-based joint commissioning and shared responsibility for service delivery; - Working to narrow the gap in health and wellbeing and its determinants.

-4. What has changed
+4. What has Changed

-Since the last strategy, there have been several significant developments that impact on the Lancashire health and care system.
-In brief, they include the emergence of sustainability and transformation partnership across Lancashire and South Cumbria, local health economy based accountable care systems, locality health and wellbeing partnerships as well as the reduction in the national public health grant and ongoing transformation of Lancashire County Council services to manage the increasing demand on statutory services and the wider public sector.
-In addition, we have the opportunity to learn from some transformation programmes like the vanguards in Fylde coast and Morecambe Bay in exploring new models of care, as well as the national troubled families programme and other related programmes funded by the Department for Communities and Local Government (DCLG).

-This work underpins organisational integration, allowing further opportunities for collaboration to drive health and wellbeing improvement.
+Since development of the last strategy, there have been several significant developments that impact on the Lancashire health and care system.
+In brief, they include the emergence of the Sustainability and Transformation Partnership (STP) across Lancashire and South Cumbria, local health economy based accountable care systems, locality health and wellbeing partnerships as well as the reduction in the national public health grant; whilst managing the increasing demand on statutory services and the wider public sector.
+In addition, we have the opportunity to learn from some transformation programmes like the vanguards in Fylde coast and Morecambe Bay in exploring new models of care, as well as the national troubled families programme and other related government funded programmes.
+These promote collaboration, allowing further opportunities for organisational integration to drive health and wellbeing improvement.

-Sustainable Transformation Partnership (STP) and the NHS Five Year Forward View (5YFV)
+Sustainability and Transformation Partnership and the NHS Five Year Forward View

-In October 2014, the NHS published the Five Year Forward View.
-This acknowledged the achievements of the NHS but also set out a case for change, including making the most of new technologies, the need to tackle the causes of ill-health, calling for a 'radical upgrade in prevention and public health' and to meet the demands of an ageing population.
-In March 2017, the NHS published the Next Steps on the NHS Five Year Forward View which reviews progress and sets out current and future national challenges.
-Locally, partners have developed the Lancashire and South Cumbria STP that responds to the call for action in the 5YFV where Local Delivery Plans (LDPs) set out in more detail the opportunities and challenges within each of our local areas.
-The STP aims to bring together organisations to work in collaboration across a range of workstreams to address the Triple Aim.
+The Five Year Forward View (5YFV), published in October 2014, acknowledged the achievements of the NHS but also set out a case for change, including making the most of new technologies, the need to tackle the causes of ill-health, calling for a 'radical upgrade in prevention and public health' and to meet the demands of an ageing population.
+Subsequently the NHS published the Next Steps on the NHS Five Year Forward View in March 2017, reviewing progress and setting out current and future national challenges.
+Locally partners have developed the Lancashire and South Cumbria STP, responding to the call for action in the 5YFV where Local Delivery Partnerships (LDPs) set out in more detail the opportunities and challenges within each of our local areas.
+The STP aims to bring together organisations to work in collaboration across a range of workstreams to improve outcomes, enhance quality of care and reduce costs.

-Better Care Fund (BCF)
+Better Care Fund

-The Health and Wellbeing Board is the accountable body for the BCF and approves submissions of the BCF plan to NHS England.
-The Board and its partners have shaped the vision for the BCF 'that in 3 to 5 years Health and Social Care will have created a fully person-centred approach, with seamless integrated services and pathways'.
+The Health and Wellbeing Board is the accountable body for the Better Care Fund (BCF), approving submissions of the BCF plan and performance updates to NHS England.
+The Board and its partners have shaped the vision for the BCF i.e. 'that in 3 to 5 years Health and Social Care will have created a fully person-centred approach, with seamless integrated services and pathways'.